-Why is a Root Canal Treatment needed?
+Why does one need a Root Canal Treatment?

 Is the procedure painful?